LankeyBoard/RulesGraph/generatedRules.md

 slug: SHIELDS

 ruleType: LIST\
-Shields come in three sizes, light (bucklers and dueling shields), medium (kite shields), and heavy (tower shields).\
+Shields come in three sizes, light (bucklers and dueling shields), medium (kite shields), and heavy (tower shields) and require a free hand to wield effectively.\
-Shields not only increase your armor, can also reduce your damage taken when you clash.
+Shields not only increase your armor, but can also reduce your damage taken when you clash.
 They cannot reduce the damage taken below 1.

 ### Light Shields